eroicaleo/DesignPatterns/HeadFirst/HeadFirstNotes.md

 I defined a `prbs_config` class.
 All the functions take an `prbs_config` as its argument.
 So I can keep extending the `prbs_config` class and don't have to modify the interface of those functions.

+**Design Principle** *: Program to an interface, not an implementation.*

+We'll use an interface to represent each behavior - for instance, `FlyBehaviour` and `QuackBehaviour` - and each implementation of a *behavior* will implement one of those interfaces.

+So this time it won't be `Duck` to implement the flying and quacking interfaces.
+Instead, we'll make a set of classes whose entire reason of living is to represent behavior (e.g. squeaking), and it's the *behavior* class, rather than the `Duck` class, that will implement the behavior interfaces.

+This is in contrast to the way we were doing things before, where a behavior either came from a concrete implementation in the super class `Duck`, or by providing a specialized implementation in the subclass itself.
+In both cases, we were relying on *implementation*.
+We were locked into using that specific implementation and there was no room for changing out the behavior.

+With our new design, the `Duck` subclasses will use a behavior represented by an *interface*, (`FlyBehaviour` and `QuackBehaviour`), so that the actual `implementation` of the behavior (in other words, the specific concrete behavior coded in the class that implements the `FlyBehaviour` and `QuackBehaviour`) won't be locked into the `Duck` subclass.